UnifiedPush/specifications/specifications/android.md

 * Message Id: This is an id to identify a message from the distributor to the connector.
 If present, the connector must acknowledge the message to the distributor (with [org.unifiedpush.android.distributor.MESSAGE_ACK]).
 This is a string of maximum 100 bytes.
 To prevent an application to acknowledge another application's message, the distributor SHOULD either:
   * Use unique token which contain sufficient entropy so it cannot be guessed; UUIDv4 ([RFC9562]) is suggested.
   * Save this id linked to the connection token, so a same id could be send to 2 different applications but one cannot acknowledge for the other.
+* Push message: This is an array of bytes sent by the application server to the push server.
+The distributor sends this message to the end user application.
+It MUST be the raw POST data received by the push server (or the rewrite proxy if present).
+This size is between 1 and 4096 bytes (inclusive).

 ## Push Distributor